honestveera/mern_api_pro/README.md

 6. npm install nodeman postman

 # Package Description
-Nodemon - express-server is restarted automatically.
-If we change index.js, server will restart automatically postman - Testing API using postman or chrome extension like Talent API Tester express - Nodejs webapplication framework.
-The Robust API will create VIA express mongoose - Mongoose is an Object Data Modeling (ODM) library for MongoDB and Node.js.
-It manages relationships between data, provides schema validation, and is used to translate between objects in code and the representation of those objects in MongoDB. cors - It is just like a middleware.
-Cross Origin Request Sharing enabled via CORS body-parser - It is just like a middleware.
+1.Nodemon - express-server is restarted automatically.
+If we change index.js, server will restart automatically 2.postman - Testing API using postman or chrome extension like Talent API Tester 3.express - Nodejs webapplication framework.
+The Robust API will create VIA express 4.mongoose - Mongoose is an Object Data Modeling (ODM) library for MongoDB and Node.js.
+It manages relationships between data, provides schema validation, and is used to 5.translate between objects in code and the representation of those objects in MongoDB.
+6.cors - It is just like a middleware.
+Cross Origin Request Sharing enabled via CORS 7.body-parser - It is just like a middleware.
 This is parsing incoming request bodies before handling you handle it.